Support a Motus station

-By installing a Motus station, you’re not just supporting a collaborative global initiative for migratory animal conservation science and research – you’re actively participating in it!
-With a station at your home, school, research site, or organization, you can support and engage in ongoing research, access data visualizations, and promote education on animal migration and monitoring technology.
-It fosters community engagement and outreach opportunities.
-Take a glimpse at the movement tracks of some incredible migratory animals through our Explore Dashboard.
+You can become part of the Motus station network by 1) hosting a station on your property, or 2) contributing financially to the cost of a new or existing station (i.e., sponsor a station).
+By contributing in these ways, you’re not just supporting a collaborative global initiative for migratory animal conservation science and research – you’re actively participating in it!
+You can support and engage in ongoing research, access data visualizations, and promote education on animal migration and monitoring technology.

 What is a Motus station?

-At the basic level, a Motus station is comprised of one or more antenna that detects radio signals from tags, a receiver that interprets radio signals, a power source, and a structure that everything is affixed to.
+At the basic level, a Motus station consists of one or more antenna that detects radio signals from tags, a receiver that interprets radio signals, a power source, and a structure that everything is affixed to.
 The setup of a station can be flexible and adapted to meet the needs of the host and site.
-Below are some examples of station installations at various locations around the world.Examples of Motus stations
+Below are some examples of station installations that have been set up in the pastExamples of Motus stations

 Find more detailed information about Motus stations here: Motus Station Guide